 In South Vietnam the battle for Quang Duc province continues after five weeks of bitter fighting.

-In South Vietnam the battle for Quang Duc province continues after five weeks of bitter fighting.
+Background: In South Vietnam the battle for Quang Duc province continues after five weeks of bitter fighting.
 The Province is on the border with the Khmer Republic, 100 miles (160 Kms) north-east of Saigon.
 The South Vietnamese consider that the communists regard the battle as extremely important, and it has certainly become the latest flash-point in the post-ceasefire fighting.

 The district town of Kien Duc is in the centre of the battle-zone.
 Earlier this month it was over-run by communist tanks, but the South Vietnamese have since recaptured it without a fight.
 There is no relaxation of tension however.
 On Tuesday (11 December), communist forces attacked Government infantry units around the town.
 A Government spokesman said that five communists had been killed, while the South Vietnamese had suffered one dead and one wounded.